arpitmehta-it/DocumentWatermarkingService/Readme.md

 Implemented as dummy implementation to perform watermarking operation on the document.

-To start the service run main method of the com.springer.WatermarkApplication.java class.
+To start the service run main method of the "com.springer.WatermarkApplication.java" class.
 It will start the Spring Boot server.

 Following assumption are taken while implementing the functionality :
 1) Added three documents with id 1,2, and 3